SinisterLight/sinisterlight.github.com/source/_posts/2014-01-31-digital-ocean-is-pushing-you-to-use-larger-droplets.markdown

 Digital OCean prices will make you feel like
 Digital ocean targeted towards

+Digital ocean is hugely popular cloud services provider.
+Recently crossing 1 million VMs.

-Digital ocean has limitations as a cloud service provider in many ways, but one thing they can boast of *less then a cent per hour hosting* Digital ocean is pushing you to use droplets with large memory.
+Digital ocean has limitations as a cloud service provider in many ways, but one thing they can boast of *less then a cent per hour hosting*.

+Digital ocean is pushing you to use droplets with large memory.

+Witth SSD being MVP swap space is an awesome option.

+Swapfile
+Swap-partition

+Not much of a difference.